How To Maximise The Effectiveness of Your Moth Traps

 - If you don’t catch moths within a week, relocate the traps in areas you suspect that moths may be present.
 If you still don’t catch any moths, this is a sign that there are no adult male sexually active moths in the vicinity.

-3. Why are my Moth Traps not catching anything?
+3. Why are my traps not catching anything?

 There could be a few reasons why your pheromone traps aren’t catching moths:

 - There are no adult sexually active male moths to attract.
 That’s good news!
 Your Moth Traps aren’t correctly positioned.
 Clothes Moths prefer darker, undisturbed areas, so you might need to place your traps somewhere more secluded.

 - Your traps are located near other repellents, such as lavender and cedar, and can’t work efficiently.
 Consider removing cedar chips or scented sachets from the room or relocate your traps.

 If you move the traps and still don’t catch any moths, it means that either the infestation is under control or there are no adult male moths active at that time.
 Don’t remove your traps just yet!
 Immature male moths could still be present and won’t be attracted to the trap until they have fully matured.